 Add a New Form

-- Add: Add a new Form.
+1. Click Add to create a new Form.

-In the MAIN tab, users will be able to view the Form.
+In the Main tab, users will be able to view the Form.

 Once you are in the Editor mode, you will have the following options on all the tabs:

 |Delete all changes since the editing session started.

 |Refreshes the page.

 |Posts the data to the database.

 Paste: Paste values into cells.

 Cut: Remove and get ready to paste value into cells.

 Copy: Copy values to cells.

 Text Styling Options: Includes text size, color, alignment, and text type.

 Undo: Undo most recent action.

 Redo: Redo most recent action.

 Clear: Clear the selected cell(s) formatting.

 Sort: Sorts selected values alphabetically or numerically.

 Filter: Filter row or columns by selected values when the Filter icon is selected for that row or column.

 Find All: Find all items that are equal to the value you are looking for.

 Settings: Displays the Advanced Settings menu which controls the rendering and behavior of the Form.

 : Displays additional options.

 The additional setting drop-down has the following options:

 |Hides all rows without data.

-- Hide Empty Columns: Hide all columns without data.
+|Hides all columns without data.

 |Overrides default input settings to allow input on all Dimension Members.

 |(Advanced option) Translates formulas from spreadsheet coordinate space into MDX tuples.

 Displays the Advanced Settings menu which controls the rendering and behavior of the Form.

 Row and Column

-Note: In order for the Form to appear in the Main/General tabs, you will need to select at least one item for the Row and at least one item for the Column.
+Note: In order for the Form to appear in the Main/General tabs, you must select at least one item for the Row and at least one item for the Column.
 You cannot select the same items for the Row and Column.